 A political activity (e.g.: lunch, golf tournament, cocktail…) is an activity organized in order to collect funds on behalf of a party or an authorized independent candidate through the sale of tickets.

 If the entrance fee to the activity is greater than $60 per day, the official representative must consider this entrance fee a contribution.
-He must then issue contribution receipts in the amount of the entrance fee and make sure that the outlay is made by a person who is a qualified elector.
-Since this is a contribution, the entrance fee is part of the annual contributions made by the elector.
+He must then issue contribution receipts in the amount of the entrance fee and make sure that the payment is made by a person who is a qualified elector.
+Since this is a contribution, the entrance fee must be paid by cheque or by credit card and recorded in the annual contributions made by the elector.